wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 2. With this connection, we then call `appInfo`, to make sure our app does exist.
 We provide the `installed_app_id` parameter, and it should match the hApp name we had filled in the `happ.yaml` file of the Rust HC app.
 In our case, the value is `my-happ`.
 3. `appInfo` will return `cell_data` info.
 In my understanding, this allows us to get a less generic `cell_id`, which is a system ID for the current instantiation of the selected hApp on the node we are talking with.
 This `cell_id` is the one we will use to make actual zome/function calls.
 4. Making a zome/function call is what we do in the `addTen` method of our TS client.
 We will provide the `cell_id`, the zome name (here: numbers), the function name (here: add_ten), as well as the payload (here : the `ZomeInput` object).
   Note: There is also a `provenance` field.
 In this example, it is derived from the cell_id, because this demo happ doesn't handle multiple users, so every message will be signed by the node's agent key.
-Hoperfully in a next tutorial we will tackle the subject of user authentication in a hApp.
+Hopefully in a next tutorial we will tackle the subject of user authentication in a hApp.

 ```typescript
 // my-holochain-app/hc-ui/src/addTen.ts